MattCarothers/mhn-core-docker/README.md

 ```

 Add an hpfeeds auth key for the cowrie honeypot by inserting it into the mongo
 database.
-You should change this key.
+You should edit this script and change the key.
 Especially if you plan to expose
 hpfeeds outside of your host.
 You'll need to change it in cowrie/Dockerfile
 too.
 ```